mikepk/botocore/docs/source/reference/services/clouddirectory.rst

     Performs all the write operations in a batch.
 Either all the operations succeed or none.
-Batch writes supports only object-related operations.